openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/pedunculopontineTegmentalNucleus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
+   :definition: Is a nucleus of midbrain reticular formation. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002142)]
-   :definition: The pedunculopontine nucleus (PPN) (or pedunculopontine tegmental nucleus, PPTN) is located in the brainstem, caudal to the substantia nigra and adjacent to the superior cerebellar peduncle.
+   :description: The pedunculopontine nucleus (PPN) (or pedunculopontine tegmental nucleus, PPTN) is located in the brainstem, caudal to the substantia nigra and adjacent to the superior cerebellar peduncle.
 It is composed by a wide variety of neurochemical cell types, including cholinergic, glutamatergic and GABAergic cells.
-In the classical sense, the PPN is considered to be one of the main components of the reticular activating system.
-[WP,unvetted].
+In the classical sense, the PPN is considered to be one of the main components of the reticular activating system. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002142)]
-   :description: 'Pedunculopontine tegmental nucleus' is a nucleus of midbrain reticular formation.
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0108643
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002142#pedunculopontine-tegmental-nucleus-1
    :name: pedunculopontine tegmental nucleus